-Positive sales growth is expected to be seen across all categories of staple foods over the forecast period, with more moderate increases expected to be seen in mature categories such as rice and baked goods.
+Positive sales growth is expected to be seen across all categories of staple foods over the forecast period, with more moderate increases expected to be seen in mature categories such as rice and bread.
 However, value sales are slated for very dynamic growth and this is mainly because of rising demand for higher-quality food and a wider variety of value-added products.

 Files are delivered directly into your account soon after payment is received and any tax certification is verified (where applicable).